Tioman Island never fails to disappoint if you’re looking to take a brief break from the daily grind in Singapore!

 Tinggi Island, surrounded by clear blue water and beautiful scenery will blow your mind when you go diving.
-Apart from scuba diving and fishing, are awesome getaways where you can go jungle trekking, exploring or just relaxing by the beach taking in the calm sea breeze.
+Apart from scuba diving and fishing, there are awesome getaways where you can go jungle trekking, exploring or just relaxing by the beach taking in the calm sea breeze.

 14. Kukus Island

-Nearby Tinggi Island is Kukus Island a much smaller and more isolated embodiment of heaven with crystal clear water, white beaches and lush tropical gardens which would serve well as backdrops of magazine or honeymoon photo spreads.
+Nearby Tinggi Island is Kukus Island a much smaller and more isolated embodiment of heaven with crystal clear water, white beaches and lush tropical gardens which would serve well as backdrops for magazine or honeymoon photo spreads.

 15. Besar Island

-Last but not least, of the must-visit-islands while in Tioman are the great Besar Island, or Big Boar island – after the big boars that apparently inhabited the island, is a tranquil and beautiful hideaway for a quiet weekend or vacation.
-The island is the secluded island on the reality show Expedition Robinson where contestants have to look for ways to survive in the unfriendly jungle.
+Last but not least, the Besar Island, or Big Boar island – after the big boars that apparently inhabited the island, is a tranquil and beautiful hideaway for a quiet weekend or vacation.
+Some legend even said a couple turned into mermaids for eating some enchanted seaweed.

 Here’s a map to help you figure out the exact point of each nearby islands.

-Best Time To Visit Tioman Island
+Best Time To Go Tioman Island

-Travel Tips On Tioman Island
+12 Travel Tips On Tioman Island

 - Make sure you arrive Mersing Jetty or Tanjung Gemok Jetty before 4:00pm.
 The last ferry to Tioman Island from Mersing is around 4:30pm.
 The schedule can be affected by tide and weather.
-Please check the schedule here: Tioman Ferry Schedule
+Please check the schedule here: Mersing to Tioman Ferry Schedule

 - Not all the resorts provide Wi-Fi services.
 It is good to buy a local sim card with 3G.

-- If you plan on going jungle trekking or hiking, camping boots and equipped backpack is a must, don’t forget some mosquito repellent if you are into some camping fun.
+- If you plan on going jungle trekking or hiking, camping boots and an equipped backpack is a must, don’t forget some mosquito repellent if you are into some camping fun.

 - When it comes to private taxi, SGMYTAXI is the most preferred due to their punctuality, comfort and professional service.
 The taxis travel from the Singapore side to Mersing which is the closest town to Tioman and from where you board a ferry or a private boat to take you to the island.